Zentik-notifier/docs/docs/notifications.md

 - attachments / actions / tapAction accept JSON strings (when sent as multipart form fields) which are parsed server-side.

 Validation & limits:
+- Either magicCode or bucketId + authentication mean should be provided
 - title ≤ 100 chars; subtitle ≤ 100; body ≤ 500.
 - Each attachment/action object validated individually; unknown fields ignored.
 - Invalid JSON in stringified arrays will cause a validation error.